ccb-hms/ontology-mapper/README.md

 `-o OUTPUT` Path to desired output file for the mappings.

 `-m MAPPER` Method used to compare source terms with ontology terms.
-One of: *levenshtein, jaro, jarowinkler, jaccard, fuzzy, tfidf, zooma, bioportal*.
+One of: *levenshtein, jaro, jarowinkler, jaccard, indel, fuzzy, tfidf, zooma, bioportal*.

 `-csv CSV_INPUT` Indicates a CSV format input—follow with the name of the column containing terms to map, optionally followed by the name of the column containing identifiers for the terms (eg 'my terms,my term ids').